joegiralt/step-sequencer/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at [https://github.com/your-github-username/step_sequencer](https://github.com/your-github-username/step_sequencer).
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.
+Bug reports and pull requests are welcome.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to be excellent to each other.

 ## License